-SCAD aligns its data collection and processing, where possible, with ILO standards described in Producer price index manual, theory and practice.
-The Abu Dhabi IPPI adheres to the International Standard Industrial Classification of All Economic Activities (ISIC4), the latest revision of the internationally used industrial classification.
-This ensures consistency and comparability with other countries' IPPI indices.
+SCAD aligns its data collection and processing, where possible (and relevant to volume indices), with ILO standards described in Producer price index manual, theory and practice.
+The Abu Dhabi IPI adheres to the International Standard Industrial Classification of All Economic Activities (ISIC4), the latest revision of the internationally used industrial classification.
+This ensures consistency and comparability with other countries' IPI indices.